-CeeLo Green is the latest celebrity to rattle cages on Twitter after posting a series of disturbing tweets about rape after pleading no contest to one felony count of giving a woman the drug Ecstasy at a dinner in 2012.
+CeeLo Green -- The singer posted a series of disturbing tweets about rape in September 2014 after pleading no contest to one felony count of giving a woman the drug Ecstasy at a dinner in 2012.
 The woman also accused Green of sexually assaulting her, but prosecutors concluded there was insufficient evidence for a charge.
 "If someone is passed out they're not even WITH you consciously! so WITH Implies consent," he tweeted in a post that's since been deleted.
 "Women who have really been raped REMEMBER!!!"

 Jason Biggs -- The "Orange is the New Black" actor stirred a Twitter storm after Malaysia Airlines Flight 17 crashed in Ukraine with almost 300 people on board.
 Biggs joked, "Anyone wanna buy my Malaysian Airlines frequent flier miles?"
 The backlash came quickly with some saying the remark was too soon, and the event too sensitive, to joke about.
 Biggs originally blasted back at his social media critics, but later issued a four-tweet apology.

 Stephen Colbert -- The hashtag #CancelColbert started to trend after a tweet from the verified Twitter account for "The Colbert Report" in March 2014 read, "I am willing to show the #Asian community I care by introducing the Ching Chong Ding Dong Foundation for Sensitivity to Orientals or Whatever."
 Colbert denied he was involved.

 50 Cent -- The rapper has a long history of bad/improper tweets.
 Among the worst were "I just saw your picture fool, you look autistic" and "I don't want no special ed kids on my time line go follow somebody else."